JaneliaSciComp/SongExplorer/README.md

 ## Measuring Generalization ##

 Up to this point we have validated on a small portion of each recording.
-Once you have annotated many recordings though, it is good to set aside entire WAV files to validate on.
+Once you have annotated many recordings though, it is good to set aside entire recordings to validate on.
 In this way we measure the classifier's ability to extrapolate to different microphones, individuals, or whatever other characteristics that are unique to the withheld recordings.

 To train one classifier with a single recording or set of recordings withheld for validation, first click on `Generalize` and then `Omit All`.
-Use the `File Browser` to either select (1) specific WAV file(s), (2) a text file containing a list of WAV file(s) (either comma separated or one per line), or (3) the `Ground Truth` folder or a subdirectory therein.
+Use the `File Browser` to either select (1) specific WAV file(s), (2) a text file containing a list of WAV file(s) (either comma separated or one per line), or (3) a subdirectory within the `Ground Truth` folder.
 Finally press the `Validation Files` button and `DoIt!`.

 To train multiple classifiers, each of which withholds a single recording in a set you specify, click on `Omit One`.
 Select the set as described above for `Omit All`.
 The `DoIt!` button will then iteratively launch a job for each WAV file that has been selected, storing the result in the same `Logs Folder` but in separate files and subdirectories that are suffixed with the letter "w".

+To train multiple classifiers, each of which withholds a portion of the recordings in the set you specify, click on `Omit Some`.
+Select the set as before, and specify the number of partitions using `k-fold`.
+For example, if `k-fold` is "4", then four models will be trained, each with a different fourth of the recordings in the chosen set withheld.

 Of course, training multiple classifiers is quickest when done simultaneously instead of sequentially.
 If your model is small, you might be able to fit multiple on a single GPU (see the `models_per_job` variable in "configuration.py").
 Otherwise, you'll need a machine with multiple GPUs,